Pierre Magnol: Youth and education

 Pierre Magnol was born into a family of apothecaries (pharmacists).
 His father Claude ran a pharmacy as did his grandfather Jean Magnol.
 Pierre's mother was from a family of physicians.
 Pierre's older brother Cesar succeeded his father in the pharmacy.
 Pierre, being one of the younger children, had more freedom to choose his own profession, and wanted to become a physician.
 He had become devoted to natural history and especially botany at an early stage in his life.

 He enrolled as a student in medicine at the University of Montpellier on 19 May 1655.

 By Magnol's time the city of Montpellier was already long established as an important commercial and educational centre.
 The University of Montpellier was the first French university to establish a botanic garden, donated in 1593 by King Henry IV of France for the study of medicine and pharmacology.
 Its medical school attracted students from all over Europe.
 Individuals well-known in medicine and botany such as Leonhart Fuchs (1501–1566), Guillaume Rondelet (1507–1566), Charles de l'Ecluse (1526–1609), Pierre Richer de Belleval (c.
 1564–1632), and the great writer (and doctor) François Rabelais (c.
 1493–1553), all studied at this university.
 So it was in one of the intellectual and botanical capitals that Magnol took his education.
 He got his doctor's degree (M.D.) on 11 January 1659.
 After receiving his degree, his attention once again shifted to botany, this time even more seriously.

 Religion

 Montpellier was a bastion of Protestantism and Magnol was raised in the tradition of Calvinism.
 At that time, Roman Catholicism was the official state church, but since the Edict of Nantes (1598), Protestants officially had religious freedom and the right to work in any field or for the state.
-The edict did not end religious persecution and discrimination.
-In his life, Magnol was several times denied a position because of religious discrimination.
+However, the edict did not end religious persecution and discrimination, and Magnol was several times denied a position because of religious discrimination (see Career below).

 With the revocation of the Edict of Nantes in 1685, Magnol renounced Protestantism and converted to Catholicism.